Robbity/Robbity/README.md

 ### Hiya, I'm Robbie :3

-I'm student at the University of British Columbia pursuing a combined major in Computer Science and Physics.
+I'm a student at the University of British Columbia pursuing a combined major in Computer Science and Physics.

 Passionate about all things music, including music production and VST development.
 I also dabble in front-end and have a large collection of bear images.